-- Support the investment in foundational skills for all workforce system participants. - Identify ways to more creatively and effectively utilize mentoring, job coaching, and navigation to promote job seekers' success in career planning, workforce preparation, and employment. - Develop strategies to more effectively teach customers about job retention and career advancement skills.
+- Invest in foundational skills for all workforce system participants. - Identify ways to more creatively and effectively utilize mentoring, job coaching and navigation to promote job seekers' success in career planning, workforce preparation, and employment. - Develop strategies to more effectively teach customers about job retention and career advancement skills.